Moss lawn: Substrate

 Mosses do not grow roots into the soil, but most mosses need to attach rhizomes to the substrate in order to grow and remain in place; this is assisted by clearing and smoothing a lawn substrate and fairing a fillet between vertical and horizontal surfaces.
 Loose debris and sharp angles discourage moss growth.
 While preparing for the moss, curves and mounds may be sculpted (this is easiest in clayey soil), and a hose may be used to erode the edges of shapes.
 Established moss can resist flowing water and secure steep slopes.
 While some beach species specialize in growing on shifting sands, and may grow on sandy, salty roadside soil in cities, most mosses are very slow to colonize loose-shifting surfaces.
 Depressions in moss lawns may fill with debris.

 There are moss species that grow on almost any substrate, including rocks, wood, or soil.
-The rhizoids do grow into any soil, in some cases about as deep as the moss is tall, in order to hold the moss in place.
-Generally, mosses does not absorb nutrients from the soil, so soil amendments do not benefit moss.
+The rhizoids grow into any soil, in some cases about as deep as the moss is tall, in order to hold the moss in place.
+Generally, mosses do not absorb nutrients from the soil, so soil amendments do not benefit moss.
 Many mosses are ombrotrophic, fed by rain.